QiaoLiuHit/MMNet/Readme.md

 ## Multi-Task Driven Feature Models for Thermal Infrared Tracking (AAAI2020)
 ## Abstract
 We propose a feature model comprising TIR-specific discriminative features and fine-grained correlation features for TIR object representation.
 Then, we develop a multi-task matching framework (MMNet) to integrate these two features for robust TIR tracking.
 In addition, we build a large-scale TIR training dataset to train the network for adapting the model to the TIR domain.
-More details please see our [paper](https://www.researchgate.net/publication/337533102_Multi-Task_Driven_Feature_Models_for_Thermal_Infrared_Tracking).
+More details please see our [paper](https://www.researchgate.net/publication/337533102_Multi-Task_Driven_Feature_Models_for_Thermal_Infrared_Tracking), [supplementary material](https://www.researchgate.net/publication/337757412_1836Supplementary-materialpdf).
 ![Alt text](./MMNet.jpg)
 ## Download
-*  You can download the proposed TIR training dataset from [Baidu Pan](https://pan.baidu.com/s/1uLQ8pHsAbBq8hRFM2aOhYg).
+*  You can download the proposed TIR training dataset from [Baidu Pan](https://pan.baidu.com/s/1uLQ8pHsAbBq8hRFM2aOhYg) .
+We have reconstructed this dataset to a new TIR object tracking benchmark, [LSOTB-TIR](https://github.com/QiaoLiuHit/LSOTB-TIR).
-*  You can download several our trained models from [Baidu Pan](https://pan.baidu.com/s/1czaAeie5iD8hvXjJV401Pw).
+*  You can download several our trained models from [Baidu Pan](https://pan.baidu.com/s/1czaAeie5iD8hvXjJV401Pw) or [MEGA drive](https://mega.nz/#!UxAR2KIa!3DzmnShyGXwV5OkAz2mv1jRYbJZMEtanQRerHV8SGFk).
-*  You can download the tracking raw results of three benchmarks from [Baidu Pan](https://pan.baidu.com/s/1knmuUTv72cLwhy40eUOMlA).
+*  You can download the tracking raw results of three benchmarks from [Baidu Pan](https://pan.baidu.com/s/1knmuUTv72cLwhy40eUOMlA) or [MEGA drive](https://mega.nz/#!o5BXzQ5Y!z0hl0N91AFKDLgCbCJ-MWwlVGyXMdvOY97dkyj-aRlQ).
 ## Usage
 ### Tracking
 1. Clone the code and unzip it in your computer.